-Mainstream economics states that the labour share and the profit share are constant over time (Bowley, 1937; and Kaldor, 1961).
-Nonetheless, the labour share has decreased and the profit share has increased in the majority of economies since the 1980s (Stockhammer, 2009, 2012 and 2017; Kristal, 2010; Dünhaupt, 2011; Peralta and Escalonilla, 2011; Estrada and Valdeolivas, 2012; Lin and Tomaskovic-Devey, 2013; among others).
+Mainstream economics, understood as a body of traditional/classical theory, states that the labor share and the profit share are constant over time (Bowley 1937; and Kaldor 1961).
+Nonetheless, the labor share has decreased and the profit share has increased in the majority of economies since the 1980s (Jayadev 2007; Stockhammer 2009, 2012 and 2017; Kristal 2010; Dünhaupt 2011; Peralta and Escalonilla 2011; Estrada and Valdeolivas 2012; Lin and Tomaskovic-Devey 2013; among others).

-Against this backdrop scholars of financialisation, framed in the post-Keynesian literature and from a Kaleckian perspective, advocate that financialisation represents an important driver in the fall of the labour share due to three channels (Hein, 2012; Hein and Detzer, 2014; Michell, 2014; Hein and Dodig, 2015; among others).
+Against this backdrop scholars of financialization and neoliberalism, framed in the post-Keynesian literature and from a Kaleckian perspective, advocate that financialization and neoliberalism represent an important driver in the fall of the labor share due to three channels (Hein 2012 and 2015; Hein and Detzer 2014; Michell 2014; Hein and Dodig 2015; among others).
 The first channel involves a change in the sectorial composition of economies, namely through growth in the financial sector and a reduction in general government activity.
 The second channel is caused by the proliferation of a corporate governance model based on 'shareholder value orientation'.
 The third channel is related to the deterioration of the collective bargaining power exerted by trade unions.

-Accordingly, some empirical studies have emerged in recent years to assess the relationship between financialisation and the labour share.
-Most of these studies derive and estimate labour share equations, finding statistical evidence that financialisation has caused a decline in the labour share (e.g. Stockhammer, 2009 and 2017; Kristal, 2010; Peralta and Escalonilla, 2011; Dünhaupt, 2013a; Lin and Tomaskovic-Devey, 2013; Alvarez, 2015; Köhler et al., 2016; and Barradas and Lagoa, 2017).
+Accordingly, some empirical studies have emerged in recent years to assess the relationship between financialization and neoliberalism and the labor share.
+Most of these studies derive and estimate labor share equations, finding statistical evidence that financialization and neoliberalism have caused a decline in the labor share (e.g. Stockhammer 2009 and 2017; Kristal 2010; Peralta and Escalonilla 2011; Dünhaupt 2013a; Lin and Tomaskovic-Devey 2013; Alvarez 2015; Barradas and Lagoa 2017; and Köhler et al. 2018).